murillodigital/murillodigital/content/tech_talk/multicloud_data_with_debezium_part2.md

 # Let's look into the terraform code

 For simplicity, I'm not using modules rather have split all resources into individual files depending on their purpose.
+The `templates/` directory contains three files, two of them will be placed in the bastion host (dbase initializer and Debezium connector registration), and the third will be used to register the task definition in ECS.

 ```bash
 -rw-r--r--  1 leonardomurillo  staff   2099 Jul 16 13:52 bastion.tf